alenushka-jpg/alenushka-jpg/README.md

 ## Junior Front-end developer

 - :computer: Started learning frontend in 2021
-- :mag_right: I have completed one year education at htmlacademy.ru on frontend developer
+- :mag_right: I have completed one year education at  <a href="htmlacademy.ru">htmlacademy.ru</a> on frontend developer
 - 🤓 Competency in HTML/Pug, CSS3/SCSS
 - 🧩 Currently learning js, react
 - :hourglass_flowing_sand: Constantly learn and read new topics about webdev
 - :dart: My goal is to find a team with which I can improve as a specialist
-- My hobbies running, yoga, books
+- 💪 My hobbies running, yoga, books
-- Speak Russian, English (improving). 📍 From Belarus
+- 🌍︎ Speak Russian, English (improving). 📍 From Belarus

 ### Languages and Tools: